cpdf -create-pdf [-create-pdf-pages <n>]

 -font Courier -font-size 10 -o out.pdf

-Simple facilities for making PDFs from PNG and JPEG images are included in cpdf.
+Simple facilities for making PDFs from PNG and JPEG images are included in Cpdf.
 The resulting file can be written out, or used for further operations.

 cpdf -png image.png -o out.pdf